A Higher Level of Care Where Once There Was None.

 Before University Medical Center, the El Paso community did not have access to these vital services which include:

-* The Sobreviviendo El Cancer/Surviving Cancer Program, helping more than 6,000 low-income, indigent and homeless cancer patients who are at risk of failing to comply with their treatment plan due to finances.
-UMC sees as many as 150 breast cancer surgeries in one month.
+Helping more than 6,000 low-income, indigent and homeless cancer patients who are at risk of failing to comply with their treatment plan due to finances, UMC sees as many as 150 breast cancer surgeries in one month.

-* The Nurse-Family Partnership, a two-year nurse home visitation program for first-time, low-income mothers, especially teens moms and their babies.
+NFP is a two-year nurse home visitation program for first-time, low-income mothers, especially teen moms and their babies.

 Every penny of your gift stays right here at home.